 Independent from your selection of languages is a selection of locations where your application should be distributed.
 You can either check specific countries, or check "All Current and Future Locations" for maximum coverage.
+By clicking the name of a country, you may also be able to filter based upon specific carrier (e.g., in the US, you could distribute to T-Mobile customers but not Verizon customers).

 Many developers are safe with the "All Current and Future Locations" selection.
 Here are some reasons you may elect to constrain distribution to only a subset of locations: